mit-rss/racecar_docker/README.md

 - In the graphical interface, you can move windows around by holding <kbd>Alt</kbd> or <kbd>Command</kbd> (depending on your OS) then clicking and dragging *anywhere* on a window.
 Use this to recover your windows if the title bar at the top of a window goes off screen.
 - You can't copy and paste into the graphical interface but you can copy and paste into a terminal interface, opened by running `docker compose exec racecar bash`.
 You can also edit files that are in the shared `home` directory using an editor on your host OS.

-## Connecting to a physical racecar

-(To be changed and edited.
-Coming soon!
-)
-To connect your docker image to a ROS master running on a physical racecar, open the `docker-compose.yml` and change the `racecar` hostname under the `extra_hosts` field from `127.0.0.1` to your car's IP.
-For example, for car number 100 you would put:

-    extra_hosts:
-      racecar: 192.168.1.100

-Then restart the docker image.
-This does not require the image to be rebuilt.
-You should be able to `ssh` into your racecar by simply typing:

-    ssh racecar

-If you publish to topics on the racecar you should be able to print them via `ros2 topic echo <topic name>` or visualize them in RViz on your docker image.

-## Custom Builds

-If you want to change the docker image and rebuild locally, all you need to do is add a `--build` flag:

-    docker compose up --build